scc-digitalhub/sdk-docs/docs/runtimes/modelserve.md

 The modelserve runtime introduces several functions of kind `sklearnserve`, `mlflowserve`, `huggingfaceserve` that allows you to serve different ML models flavours and a task of kind `serve`.
 The usage of the runtime is similar to the others:

-1. Create a `Function` object of the desired model and execute the it's `run()` method.
+1. Create a `Function` object of the desired model and execute it's `run()` method.
-2. The runtime collects, loads and exposes the model.
+2. The runtime collects (if in remote execution), loads and exposes the model as a service.
-3. With the run's `invoke()` method you can call the model with the parameters you want (passed as keyword arguments).
+3. With the run's `invoke()` method you can call the v2 inference API specifying the json payload you want (passed as keyword arguments).
+4. You can stop the service with the run's `stop()` method.

 ### Function